MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-docs-may-2018.md

 # What's New in the Windows Developer Docs in May 2018

 The Windows Developer Documentation is constantly being updated with information on new features available to developers across the Windows platform.
-The following feature overviews, developer guidance, and videos have been made available in the month of May to coincide with the [Microsoft Build 2018](https://www.microsoft.com/build) developer conference.
+The following feature overviews, developer guidance, videos, and samples have been made available in the month of May to coincide with the [Microsoft Build 2018](https://www.microsoft.com/build) developer conference.

 [Install the tools and SDK](http://go.microsoft.com/fwlink/?LinkId=821431) on Windows 10 and you’re ready to either [create a new Universal Windows app](../get-started/create-uwp-apps.md) or explore how you can use your [existing app code on Windows](../porting/index.md).